-Welcome to the Start TODAY Walking Challenge sponsored by Easy Spirit.
-Sign up for our free Start TODAY newsletter to join the challenge with Al Roker and receive daily inspiration sent to your inbox.
-Then, join us on the Start TODAY Facebook group for tips and motivation, to connect with others following the plan — and to get real-time advice from trainer Stephanie Mansour!
+Welcome to Start TODAY.
+Sign up for our Start TODAY newsletter to join the 30-day challenge and receive daily inspiration sent to your inbox.

 Throughout the years, she tried many different weight-loss strategies, but nothing worked: “I felt kind of hopeless with the whole situation.”